Who can drive a van, the speed limits and weight limits that apply, and rules on loading, drivers' hours and maintenance.

 Check if you can drive a van

-You can drive vans up to 3,500kg if you have a standard car driving licence.
+You can drive a van up to 3,500kg if you have a standard car driving licence.

 View your driving licence information to check what types of vehicles you can drive.